cityjson/specs/specifications/cityjson-specs.md

 ```

-## Vertices-Texture Object
+## Vertices-texture Object

-  - the array may be empty.
+- A Vertices-texture may have an empty array.
-  - one vertex must be an array with exactly 2 values, representing the *(u,v)* coordinates of the vertex.
+- One vertex must be an array with exactly 2 values, representing the *(u,v)* coordinates of the vertex.
 The value of *u* and *v* must be between 0.0 and 1.0
 - vertices may be repeated

 ```json